payola/Payola/docs/installation_guide.md

 Voilà!
 Your Payola server is running.
 The `initializer` project sets up your database to include an admin user (login `admin@payola.cz`, password `payola!`), a sample analysis and some data sources.
 You can, of course, remove those and create your own later.

 ![Installing and running Payola](https://raw.github.com/siroky/Payola/develop/docs/img/installscreen.png)

-You can edit these commands in a text editor to change the amount of memory given to Payola.
-By default, Payola uses 1GB of memory (the `-Xmx` argument), 512MB of memory for the [permgen](http://en.wikipedia.org/wiki/Java_virtual_machine#Heap) (the `-XX:MaxPermSize` argument) and 2MB stack size (the `-Xss` argument).

 > <a name="drop-create-warning"></a> **Warning:** The `initializer` project drops and recreates all tables in the database - hence all previous data will be lost.
 Run this project only when installing Payola for the first time or if you want to reset Payola to factory settings.